Halma (OTCMKTS:HLMAF) Cut to Moderate Sell at Hsbc Global Res

-Hsbc Global Res cut shares of Halma (OTCMKTS:HLMAF – Free Report) from a hold rating to a moderate sell rating in a research report sent to investors on Thursday morning,Zacks.com reports.
+Halma (OTCMKTS:HLMAF – Get Free Report) was downgraded by analysts at Hsbc Global Res from a “hold” rating to a “moderate sell” rating in a research note issued to investors on Thursday,Zacks.com reports.

-Several other equities analysts have also issued reports on the company.
-Redburn Atlantic raised Halma to a “strong-buy” rating in a research note on Monday, November 4th.
-Citigroup upgraded shares of Halma to a “hold” rating in a report on Thursday, November 28th.
-Finally, Berenberg Bank upgraded Halma from a “hold” rating to a “strong-buy” rating in a research note on Wednesday, January 22nd.
+A number of other brokerages also recently weighed in on HLMAF.
+Citigroup upgraded Halma to a “hold” rating in a report on Thursday, November 28th.
+Berenberg Bank upgraded shares of Halma from a “hold” rating to a “strong-buy” rating in a research report on Wednesday, January 22nd.
+Finally, Redburn Atlantic upgraded Halma to a “strong-buy” rating in a report on Monday, November 4th.

 Halma plc, together its subsidiaries, provides technology solutions in the safety, health, and environmental markets in the United States, Mainland Europe, the United Kingdom, the Asia Pacific, Africa, the Middle East, and internationally.
 It operates through three segments: Safety, Environmental & Analysis, and Medical.